-Plant breeders' rights are legally enforceable intellectual property rights over new plant varieties that are registered by breeders under the Plant Breeder's Rights Act 1994 (Cth).
+Plant breeders' rights are legally enforceable intellectual property rights over new plant varieties that are registered by breeders under the Plant Breeders' Rights Act 1994 (Cth).
 This legislation applies across Australia.
-The owner of a variety of plant that is protected by plant breeder's rights is afforded a level of commercial control over that plant variety including certain rights (which may be exclusive) that may be licensed or assigned to other persons for use.
-Plant breeder's rights are very common for fruits (apples, citrus and berries) and for grains.
-Plant breeder's rights are particularly common for ornamental or highly unique items (including flowers, grass and nursery items).
-In Australia, the ornamental sector currently accounts for 50 per cent of all new applications for plant breeder's rights.
+The owner of a variety of plant that is protected by plant breeders' rights is afforded a level of commercial control over that plant variety, including certain rights (which may be exclusive) that may be licensed or assigned to other persons for use.

+Plant breeders' rights are very common for fruits (apples, citrus and berries) and grains, and are particularly common for ornamental or unique items (including flowers, grass and nursery items).
+In Australia, the ornamental sector currently accounts for 50 per cent of all new applications for plant breeders' rights.

-The objective of plant breeder's rights in Australia is to support and promote the development of new varieties of plants.
+The objective of plant breeders' rights in Australia is to support and promote the development of new varieties of plants.
 The ability to export these varieties is also a main focus.
-However, plant breeder's rights only apply to propagating materials so, where a grower of a particular plant is not aware that the particular plant is a protected variety and that grower does not propagate material for sale, the holder of the plant breeder's right for that plant will not necessarily receive protection.
-Accordingly, it is important for plant breeder's rights to have a growers' agreement in place to ensure that a person growing the protected variety does not sell that variety without consent.
+However, plant breeders' rights only apply to propagating materials so, where a grower of a particular plant is not aware that the particular plant is a protected variety and does not propagate material for sale, the holder of the plant breeders' right for that plant will not necessarily receive protection.

+Accordingly, it is important for plant breeders' rights to have a growers' agreement in place to ensure that a person growing the protected variety does not sell that variety without consent.